FrauBluher/FrauBluher.github.io/_posts/2016-01-17-china-reflections.md

 ---
 {% include JB/setup %}

 **Note:  This journal/reflection is schizophrenic in its tenses as it was written in the moment, and edited after my journey for typos and content.
 Most writing was completed before I got caught up with work in the region, and most talk of actual engineering work was written in an a posteriori fashion.
-Nevertheless, here it is, with appropriate photos inserted throughout and afterward.**
+Nevertheless, here it is, with appropriate photos inserted throughout.**

 --
 **Day 0 – Preparation**